tommichael88/booktomnyc/ServiceAgreement.md

 #### Overview

 This summary provides key points of the Privacy Policy related to the services offered by Tom Kongerslev in New York City and surrounding areas.
-For the complete details of the Privacy Policy, please refer to the full document [found here]((https://tommichael88.github.io/booktomnyc/Privacy%20Policy).
+For the complete details of the Privacy Policy, please refer to the full [Privacy Policy](https://tommichael88.github.io/booktomnyc/Privacy%20Policy)

 #### Key Points